 PRIME MINISTER AND CABINET

-The above list gave an idea of the stranglehold CERA had on Christchurch citizens during CERA's 5 years' meddling in Christchurch affairs.
-NZ National govt PM Key, CERA minister Brownlee, CERA boss Sutton & CCDU bos Isaacs had much to answer for.
+The above list gave an idea of CERA stranglehold during CERA's five years of meddling in Christchurch affairs.
+NZ National government, PM Key, CERA minister Brownlee, CERA boss Sutton & CCDU boss Isaacs had much to answer for.

 Content & pics Copyright Mark JS Esslemont.